xpack/xpack-build-box/README-MAINTAINER.md

 ### macOS

-For macOS all needed toos not yet available as xPacks should be compiled in a static XBB folder, as of now.
+For macOS all needed tools not yet available as xPacks should be compiled in a static XBB folder, as of now.
 For consistency, the versions will replicate those available in Ubuntu 16.